missdays/tyre-centre/README.md

     - Enhance the booking system to prevent users from booking multiple appointments for the same time slot, ensuring a fair scheduling system and avoiding conflicts.
 - Ask confirmation before deleting a booking
     - Implement a confirmation prompt when users attempt to delete their booking, ensuring that they confirm their action before the booking is permanently removed.
+- Activate Remember Me and forgot password functionalities in Sign In page

 ## Bugs
 - User can book multiple appointments for the same time slot